ioben/kennyballou.com/blag/content/blog/git-resurrecting-history.markdown

-The first column is the commit SHA-1 that is the _result_ of the action, the second column provides a shortcut reference that can be used anywhere a regular reference can be, the 3rd column is the action, e.g., `checkout`, `commit`, `merge`, ect., and a short description of the action.
+The first column is the commit SHA-1 that is the _result_ of the action, the second column provides a shortcut reference that can be used anywhere a regular reference can be, the 3rd column is the action, e.g., `checkout`, `commit`, `merge`, etc., and a short description of the action.
 In the case of commits, the description text will be the summary line of the commit message.

 From the reflog, we can see I've recently made a branch for this post, before that, I made several commits against the `master` branch, and before that, I performed a fast-forward merge of the local `elixir_releases` branch into the `master` branch.
-Ect.
+Etc.

 This is some pretty powerful information for digging into the history of the repository.
-The reflog is indispensible for working out how to recover the lost changes of our mistakes.
+The reflog is indispensable for working out how to recover the lost changes of our mistakes.

 ## Git Fsck ##

-[git-reflog(1)][1] is a very important tool, but another way histroy can be lost is by becoming "unreachable".
+[git-reflog(1)][1] is a very important tool, but another way history can be lost is by becoming "unreachable".

 This is where [git-fsck(1)][3] can help! [git-fsck(1)][3] searches the Git